Regulating Oligopolistic Competition: Model

-\paragraph{Discussion.}As hinted by the many examples above, \emph{any} Bayesian game that models competition among $K \leq N$ firms can be regarded as a market structure.
-As such, our analysis of market structures applies to all possible static models of competition with fixed preferences and technology, regardless of a model's assumptions about firm conduct, market power, or price determination.
+\paragraph{Discussion.}As hinted by the examples above, \emph{any} Bayesian game that models competition among $K \leq N$ firms is included in the class of indirect mechanisms we consider.
+As such, our analysis of mechanisms applies to all possible static models of competition with fixed preferences and technology, regardless of a model's assumptions about firm conduct, market power, or price determination.
 Any dynamic model that can be represented in strategic form is also eligible, as are markets in which prices are determined via bilateral bargaining.

 Of course, not all competitive games among $K\leq N$ firms have an equilibrium.
 Furthermore, even if an equilibrium exists, some equilibria might be extremely difficult to characterize.
-A great benefit of our framework is that, as explained below, it bypasses explicit characterizations of equilibria and only focuses on the outcomes.
-Among this broad range of market structures and equilibria, our main interest is to characterize the efficient market structures and explore ways to implement them.
+A benefit of our framework is that, as explained below, it bypasses explicit characterizations of equilibria and only focuses on the outcomes.
+Across this broad range, our main interest is to characterize the efficient indirect mechanisms and explore ways to implement them.
 To this end, we first formally define our notion of efficiency.